The old shovel leans against the truck side,

-And there’s two bags still open wide
+And there’s two bags there, still open wide,

 Behind the full bags all stacked and tied.

-They are done with the wheat today
+For we are done with the wheat today,

-Sitting in the evening sun
+And sitting in the evening sun,

-With water sweet, scent of wheat and sweat of the day.
+With water sweet, scent of wheat and sweat of the day,

 The sun will sleep with me tonight, burning

-On my bed and back
+On my bed and and my back,

 And I will lay in closed room heat, yearning

-Not to dream of potato sacks of wheat to stack
+Not to dream of potato-sacks of wheat to stack,

-Or the dry mouth dusty churning
+Or the dry mouth dusty churning.

-As I shall have Frost’s sleep after apples falling
+I’ll have Frost’s sleep after apples falling

-Wouldst moon through night go crawling
+Wouldst the moon through night go slowly crawling?

+Here, sweet oblivion.
 But wait, the night sells cheap

-And I hear the mother calling.
+And now I hear the mother calling.

 I read it twice and want to read again.
 It’s so beautiful 💜